 We use our expertise to develop innovative, affordable products that can help more people live healthier lives.
 For example, during the Covid-19 pandemic, we saw that people were searching for sanitising laundry products to combat the virus, so we introduced OMO laundry sanitisers.
 But we know that products alone are not enough; people need to know how to use them effectively.
-During the pandemic for example, Lifebuoy created public service health campaigns to show people exactly how they needed to wash their hands with any soap – not just Lifebuoy soap – to combat the coronavirus.
+During the pandemic for instance, Lifebuoy created public service health campaigns to show people exactly how they needed to wash their hands with any soap – not just Lifebuoy soap – to combat the coronavirus.

 Through our detailed research, we’ve shown that TV can be a powerful source of influence – especially on helping young people and new parents to form good habits early on.
 So we devote airtime to encouraging people to adopt healthy habits.